Lisa Guenther: Education and career

+Guenther received a Bachelor of Arts from Bishop's University and a Doctor of Philosophy from the University of Toronto.

-Cross-appointed to the Department of Philosophy and the Graduate Program in Cultural Studies, Lisa Guenther is currently Queen’s National Scholar in Political Philosophy and Critical Prison Studies at Queen's University in Kingston, Ontario, Canada.
+Cross-appointed to the Department of Philosophy and the Graduate Program in Cultural Studies, Guenther is a Queen’s National Scholar in Political Philosophy and Critical Prison Studies at Queen's University in Kingston, Ontario, Canada.
 Prior to 2018, she served as Associate Professor of Philosophy at Vanderbilt University.
 Her first academic position was at the University of Auckland.
-Guenther received a bachelor's degree from Bishop's University, and doctorate from University of Toronto.

 Research areas

-Guenther specializes in feminist philosophy, phenomenology, and political philosophy.
-Her book has been described by the Notre Dame Philosophical Reviews as "a liberation manifesto in struggles against captivity".
+Guenther specializes in feminist philosophy, critical phenomenology, and political philosophy.
+Her 2015 book, Solitary Confinement, has been described by the Notre Dame Philosophical Reviews as "a liberation manifesto in struggles against captivity".

 Public philosophy

 Guenther's work with inmates on death row in Riverbend maximum security prison in Nashville has received considerable media attention.
 In her interview with The Boston Review she describes her efforts as being grounded in a new understanding of what philosophy is: "I now approach philosophy as a radical democratic practice of collective sense-making."
 The Chronicle of Higher Education in its profile of Guenther called her "radical advocate for prison reform."